git-disl/EllipticPlusPlus/README.md

 # Citation

-If you use our dataset in your work, please cite [our paper](https://arxiv.org/pdf/2306.06108.pdf).
-(Pending publication in ACM SIGKDD '23 conference proceedings)
+If you use our dataset in your work, please cite [our paper](https://doi.org/10.1145/3580305.3599803).

 > Youssef Elmougy and Ling Liu.
 2023.
 Demystifying Fraudulent Transactions and Illicit Nodes in the Bitcoin Network for Financial Forensics.
 In Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD ’23), August 6–10, 2023, Long Beach, CA, USA.
-ACM, New York, NY, USA, 16 pages. https://doi.org/10.1145/3580305.3599803
+ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3580305.3599803

 For a longer version of the paper, please refer to our ArXiv paper: [ArXiv version](https://arxiv.org/pdf/2306.06108.pdf)